 Wandering Cloud, as the staff at Palonegro airport, Colombia named her, had spent a month roaming the terminal, sniffing passers-by, before she curled in a corner, motionless and refusing to eat.

 The pooch was later picked up by vets, but despite their best efforts, she died shortly after.

 It is believed that the dog was abandoned at the airport and when her search failed to reunite her with her owner, she died of a ‘broken heart’.

-But was it sadness that killed her, or was her death a coincidence that allows animal lovers to indulge in the belief that pets experience human emotions?
+But was it sadness that killed her and Boo, or was their death a coincidence that allows animal lovers to indulge in the belief that pets experience human emotions?

 Can animals die of sadness?

 Growing scientific research into the similarity between humans and animals suggests it might be possible to entertain such notions.